GnuWin32

 LibTool then remakes the static library.
 Instead change in libfoo.la

-(in the directory just above the .libs directory that
+(in the directory just above the .libs

-contains libfoo.a), the term libfoo.a to
+), the term libfoo.a

-and run make again.
+again.
 In principle, LibTool will build

-dynamic libraries if the option --enable-shared to configure
+dynamic libraries if the option --enable-shared

 has been set, but in practice only the latest versions of LibTool